Home » Nutrient-Rich Vegetables That Promote Hermit Crab Health

 Peppers

-Peppers, especially bell peppers, are bright-colored and packed with carotenoids, vitamins A and C, and potassium, making them healthy for hermit crabs.
+Peppers are bright-colored and packed with carotenoids, vitamins A and C, and potassium.

-Hermit crabs are more likely to be drawn to orange or yellow peppers due to their sweet taste and scent.
-However, most hermit crabs will crunch through less flavorful red or green peppers.
+Hermit crabs are likelier to be drawn to yellow, orange, and red peppers due to their sweet taste and scent.
+However, most hermit crabs will crunch through less flavorful green peppers.

 Potatoes and Yams